-36. Going Concern
+35. Going concern

-The Company has earned EBITDA of INR 32.03 million, net profit of INR 7.39 million and cash profit of INR 42.07 million and incurred net losses in the immediately preceding financial year.
+The Company has incurred net losses and cash losses of INR 85,520 (INR 000s) and INR 40,173 (INR 000s) during the current financial year and INR 115,590 (INR 000s) and INR 141,465 (INR 000s) in the immediately preceding financial year, respectively.
 The assets of the Company exceed the liabilities and, therefore, there are enough tangible and realisable assets to enable the Company to continue its operations uninterrupted.
-The Company also continues to get access to external borrowing sources which is supplemented by borrowings and/or equity contributions from its majority shareholders.
-Due to the excess of realisable assets over liabilities, the general growth in revenues and profits during the current financial year and the access to continued funding, the Company is confident of meetings its obligations over the next twelve months and, therefore, the financial statements have been prepared on a going concern basis.
+The Company's ability to continue as a going concern is dependent on the success of operations, growth of business and its ability to arrange the necessary funding for its business operations.
+The Company, based on commitments and support from shareholders, access to external borrowings and strong growth in business. is confident of meetings its obligations over the next twelve months and, therefore, the financial statements have been prepared on a going concern basis.